-- (a) Procedure - Step One.
+(i) Step One.
 In the event of a negative recommendation by the Chief Academic Officer regarding retention, tenure, or promotion, the appellant may file a request for reconsideration with the Chief Academic Officer.
 Such a request must be made in writing within seven (7) calendar days of the appellant receiving the negative recommendation.
 The appellant shall set forth with specificity, including all substantive and procedural basis for the reconsideration request.
-The Chief Academic Officer will, within seven (7) calendar days, at their discretion: - (1) Refer the challenged recommendation back to the appropriate faculty or administrative level for review or; - (2) Render their own judgement on the matter.
+The Chief Academic Officer will render their own judgment on the matter within seven (7) calendar days.